kimmoda/MFID/README.md

 ## What is MFID?

-MYFITIDENTITY (MFID) is a fashion-focused What Did You Wear Today(WDYWT) Social Media Platform designed specifically for Stylists, Influencers and Brands to come togetether by sharing, promoting, discussing and identitying various fashion outfits.
+MYFITIDENTITY (MFID) is a fashion-focused What Did You Wear Today(WDYWT) Social Media Platform designed specifically for Stylists, Influencers and Brands to come togetether by sharing, promoting, discussing and identitying various fashion pieces.

 ## Built With